IAHispano/Applio/README.md

 - Removed `One Click Training` button in `Training` Tab, since it was glitchy and has confused a lot of users.
 - Changed default training settings to be more optimal for newer users.
 - Auto-open TensorBoard localhost URL when `tensor-launch.py` is executed
-- RMVPE implemented in both inferencing and training (the one in `Training` tab doesn't work properly though, requires some additional work to do)
+- RMVPE implemented in both inferencing and training

 <div align="center">